How to calculate startup costs for small business?

 Whether you are a sole proprietor or in a partnership, you will still require having employees to function your small business.
 This is a monthly cost that deducts from your income.
 So, estimate the cost of one-year first hand.

-Unless you have your own building, the cost for rent will be piling up every month.
+Unless you have your own building, the cost of rent will be piling up every month.
 And, at the initial stage, you need to make consideration for you rent expenses.

 Expenses like electricity bill, phone bill, gas surcharge makes up to this list.